plenoptic-org/plenoptic/CONTRIBUTING.md

 since they take a long time.
 In order to run them, you must explicitly set the environment variable `RUN_REGRESSION_SYNTH=1` when calling pytest.

+#### Exact reproducibility

+Exact reproducibility with pytorch is hard.
+See [issue #368](https://github.com/plenoptic-org/plenoptic/issues/368) for some details, but the tl;dr is: you should not expect to get the same outputs (or even, within floating point precision) when running synthesis for long enough (seems to be > 1000 iterations) on devices with different CUDA versions and driver versions.
+Small differences in the output of e.g., `torch.einsum` / `torch.matmul` will lead to small differences in the gradient, which will accumulate and eventually lead to fairly different optimization outputs.

+To deal with this, your regression tests should save their output into the `uploaded_files` folder after synthesis (and before checking).
+The contents of that folder will be made available as [Jenkins artifacts](https://www.jenkins.io/doc/pipeline/tour/tests-and-artifacts/), which you can then download after the test.
+This will allow you to download the output of any failing test, manually verify the results look good, and then upload them to the OSF to test against.

 ### Test parameterizations and fixtures

 #### Parametrize